 2. Good Vibes.
 Sense the vibrations you produce when you speak and sing.

 3. La La Land.
-Exercise yourself in making the "el" consonant in many variations.
+Exercise your skills in making the "el" consonant in many variations.

 4. Don't Die.
 Not exactly a breathing exercise, more a sort of meditation on running out of breath.

 5. No, no, no!
-Exercise yourself in making the "en" consonant in many variations.
+Exercise your skills in making the "en" consonant in many variations.